 The Barracuda attacks.
 But it zooms right past the camera.
 We don't yet know the target.
-This gives us a sense of the power of the Barracuda while concealing its intent.
 As the viewer, we narrowly escape death ourselves.

 Marlin, the father, intercepts the attack.
 The observer viewpoint gives us a precise account of the action that has taken place and its result.
 The Barracuda has been derailed.

 After one escape, we leave Marlin's body.
-But now we are emotionally invested.
-We stay close to him, as much in the line of fire as before.
+But we stay close.
 No backing away now.

-In fact, we are so close, that we also have to back up rapidly to avoid the Barracuda's chomp.
+In fact, we are so close, that we also have to back up rapidly to avoid the Barracuda's next chomp.
 The camera shakes.
-We're in the fight with Marlin.
+We're in the fight.

 In the flow of time, Marlin has been hit at this point.
-But as viewers, we jump back in time, a split second before, to the moment before the tail swipe.
+As viewers, we jump back in time, a split second before, to the moment before the tail swipe.
 We now see Marlin get swiped from behind the Barracuda.
 The switch in viewpoints happens fast.
 It's actually too fast for the naked eye to notice at real speed.
-Time has been circumvented.